-Implementation: Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).
-Acceptable courses in physical sciences should include physics or chemistry.
+Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).
+Chemistry and physics are important for the foundational understanding of the profession of speech-language pathology.
+For all applicants who apply beginning January 1, 2020, courses that meet the physical science requirement must be in physics or chemistry.
+Program directors must evaluate the course descriptions or syllabi of any courses completed prior to students entering their programs to determine if the content provides foundational knowledge in physics or chemistry.
 Acceptable courses in social/behavioral sciences should include psychology, sociology, anthropology, or public health.
 A stand-alone course in statistics is required.
-Research methodology courses in communication sciences and disorders (CSD) may not be used to satisfy the statistics requirement.
-A course in biological and physical sciences specifically related to CSD may not be applied for certification purposes to this category unless the course fulfills a university requirement in one of these areas.
+Coursework in research methodology in the absence of basic statistics cannot be used to fulfill this requirement.